 Glyceryl oleate’s properties make it suitable for conditioning and adding shine to the hair.

 Glyceryl oleate is composed of glycerin and oleic acid.
-Glycerin is a hydrophilic compound which attracts moisture from the air, helping to soften the hair.
+Glycerin is a hydrophilic compound that attracts moisture from the air, helping to soften the hair.

 Glyceryl oleate is an excellent choice for hair conditioners and glosses as it works to hydrate the hair.
-It’s ability to soften counteracts tendencies towards dryness and frizziness.
+The ability to soften counteracts tendencies towards dryness and frizziness.

 Glyceryl Oleate for Hair Gloss as a Natural Alternative to Silicone

 Hair glossing products are used to produce a shiny sleek texture.
 They often contain silicone which only creates a short-term effect.
 However, silicone coats the hair and even accumulates.
-Hair then develops a dry, frizzy texture.
+The hair then develops a dry, frizzy texture.

 Silicone is also considered harmful to the environment.
-It is being studied by the EU Commision to see if it fits under their PBT classification.
+It is being studied by the EU Commission to see if it fits under their PBT classification.
 (Persistent, Bioaccumulative and Toxic)

 Glyceryl oleate for hair glossing is an environmentally friendly and better long-term alternative to silicone.
 As it infuses strands with moisture and tames dryness and frizziness, it leaves hair with a natural-looking sheen.